9 Important WordPress Website Maintenance Tasks To Perform Regularly

 security

 With every new update, you secure your site even more.
 There is an update section in the main admin area of the site.
-You can manually check for updates or set it on auto update feature.
+You can manually check for updates or set it to the auto-update feature.
 The update is important for premium themes and plugins as well.
 Make sure all your plugins are working on the latest version to optimize your site.

-WordPress database contains all your comments, content, data and settings information.
-Over time, it collates a lot of data that is irrelevant or unnecessary.
+Datbase optimization is one of the most important and basic tasks for the maintenance of the WordPress website.
+The WordPress database contains all your comments, content, data and settings information.
+Over time, it accumulates a lot of data that is irrelevant or unnecessary.
 This causes a kind of clutter in the system that needs to be removed.
-This also affects the downloading and uploading speed along with backups.
+This also affects the downloading and uploading speeds, along with backups.

 WP Optimize WordPress plugin